Skip to content

 /**

-* Directory for calculating relative paths.
-The relative path of uploaded sourcemaps should be included in the error path,
+* Directory to calculate relative paths.
+The relative path of uploaded sourcemaps should be included within the error path, thus

-* so this parameter controls the relative directory of uploads.
+* this parameter controls the uploaded relative directory.

-* Default is the relative path from the execution directory to the search directory `path.relative(process.cwd(), filepath)`
+* Default relative path from execution directory to search directory path.relative(process.cwd(), filepath).

 */